 Whether it’s business or pleasure, relationships work best when everyone involved knows they’re on the same page.
 Even if we can’t end up with a solution that benefits everyone, make sure that the last intention you communicate is harmonious.
 Make it clear that our goal is to find a common goal, even if you have different points of view.

 Social skills are fundamental because they help people express their desires, feelings, and attitudes appropriately at all times of their life.
 Whether we like it or not, everyone needs to communicate, make friends, start conversations or make decisions, especially when they have a leadership position in the company.

-Empathy is the ability to emotionally understand another person; it’s being able to put ourselves in someone else’s shoes and feel what he/she might be feeling in a particular situation.
+Empathy is the ability to understand another person emotionally; it’s being able to put ourselves in someone else’s shoes and feel what he/she might be feeling in a particular situation.
 It’s being willing and allowing yourself to come into contact with a feeling that’s not ours.

 There are three types of empathy:

 Realizing the other person’s needs for help and making oneself available to help.